DainRSR/osticket-prereqs/README.md

 <br />
 <img src="https://i.imgur.com/oUiurS9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 The VM will then create (give it some time).
 This concludes the first few steps in creating our VM environment.
-Next we will install osTicket and other resources in the next lab.
+Next we will install osTicket and other resources.